mbodm/WOWCAM/README.md

 - An "operating mode" will make a LOT of things way more complex (config handling, adaptive UI, etc.) and will bloat the source code in various locations a lot.
 - Since a "download-only" mode makes not much sense, it's just the "unzip-only" mode.
 - For pure unzipping, [WAUZ](https://github.com/MBODM/WAUZ) is still there.
 And it fullfills the requirements way more precise.
+- It allows me to focus more on the core features, with my sparse time.

 #### In short: